kfly2fly/Flask-Web-Repo/README.md

 The first time around it was held together with duck tape :D

+I want to credit Corey Schafer and Tech with Tim who taught me a lot about Flask and web design.
+I have used some of their code snippets but have tried to make this website my own as much as possible

 -- Change Log --
 10/8/21:
     Updated to Python 3.10